mikeoverbay/MO-Editor/README.md

 <td>

 ### How this works:
-The .mo files are used for translation of text to different languages.
+The .mo files are used for translation of text to different languages.<br/>
-MO Editor allows you to search and replace the text in these files as seen on screen.
+MO Editor allows you to search and replace the text in these files as seen on screen.<br/>
-You should be able to edit any text that's in the game using MO Editor.
+You should be able to edit any text that's in the game using MO Editor.<br/>
-The ones you will probably will what to edit are the nation_tankmen.mo files.
+The ones you will probably will what to edit are the nation_tankmen.mo files.<br/>
-Not only can you change the name of the characters, you can also change any string in the file.
+Not only can you change the name of the characters, you can also change any string in the file.<br/>
 You could change "Commander" to "Big Cheese"

 ### You will need to reload the WoT Client for any changes to be seen!